Child Custody Modifications

 - Is one parent not cooperating with the visitation agreement

 - What is the age of the child?

 - Did a parent die?
 If so, how does that affect who will take care of the child?

 Parents may decide a child custody modification is in order due to any number of circumstances, which may include: substance abuse, child abuse or neglect, parental relocation, or health problems – among many other issues.
-If the parents agree a custody modification is needed, they can work together to make the changes, but if this is not the case, the parent requesting modification will need a knowledgeable NJ divorce lawyer to assist.
+If the parents agree a custody modification is needed, they can work together to make the changes, but if this is not the case, the parent requesting modification will need a knowledgeable child custody modification lawyer in Middlesex or Monmouth County to assist.

 SEE ALSO: CHILD SUPPORT MODIFICATION